gitops-tools/image-updater/README.md

   update      update a repository configuration

 Flags:
-  -h, --help   help for image-hooks
+  -h, --help   help for image-updater

-Use "image-hooks [command] --help" for more information about a command.
+Use "image-updater [command] --help" for more information about a command.
 ```

 There are two sub-commands, `http` and `update`.